djairjr/CircuitPython_NeoMatrix/examples/Readme.md

 ## Demos

-There are several demos in the `examples` directory that are showing how the `neomatrix.py` library and the helper modules `matrix<##>.py` can be used.
+The `examples` directory has several demos that are showing how the `neomatrix.py` library and the helper modules `matrix<##>.py` can be used.

 Python files with an 8 in the name are intended for 8x8 or 8x32 NeoPixel matrices.
-Files with a 16 in the name are meant for 16x16 NeoMatrices and files with a 32 in the name should be used for tiled 32x32 matrices.
+Files with a 16 in the name are meant for 16x16 NeoMatrices and
+files with a 32 in the name should be used for tiled 32x32 matrices.

 ``` bash